YashJain04/Parralog/README.md

 # Parralog

-Parralog is the C++ implementation of a high performance telemetry analytics engine that processes structured event logs at scale.
+Parralog is the C++ implementation of a high performance computational application that processes structured event logs at scale.
 It demonstrates how memory mapping, multithreading, and approximate quantile algorithms can be combined to achieve throughput suitable for large scale telemetry workloads.

-# Telemetry Engine
+# Telemetry Production Engine

-The telemetry engine produces and simulates synthetic telemetry log files in newline-delimited JSON (NDJSON) format.
+The telemetry production engine produces and simulates synthetic telemetry log files in newline-delimited JSON (NDJSON) format.
 Each entry contains a service identifier, a status code, and a measured latency.
-These files simulate and randomize high volume telemetry streams and (aimed to) provide realistic input for the Parralog analytics engine.
-I tried to design the engine to process tens or hundreds of millions of events efficiently on any hardware.
+These files simulate and randomize high volume telemetry streams and (aimed to) provide realistic input for Parralog.
+I tried to design the production engine to process tens or hundreds of millions of events efficiently on any hardware.

 # System Design Diagram